 5. It is not just sugar you need to be afraid of.

 We know that soda is bad for our teeth, but it is not just sugar that we need to be afraid of.
 Acids in certain juices and soda can also cause a lot of damage to our teeth, so it is best to avoid them if possible.
+Otherwise, you may need to check out dental implants white plains to replace teeth that are damaged beyond repair.

 6. Braces are not just for children.